rook/rook/Documentation/Getting-Started/ceph-openshift.md

 oc create -f cluster.yaml
 ```

+## Helm Installation

+Configuration required for Openshift is automatically created by the Helm charts, such as the SecurityContextConstraints.
+See the [Rook Helm Charts](../Helm-Charts/helm-charts.md).

 ## Rook Privileges

 To orchestrate the storage platform, Rook requires the following access in the cluster: